 - 10-11 medium apples firm fall or winter variety

 - 2 1/2 tsp pickling salt or kosher salt

 - 6-8 cherry and black currant leaves optional

-- Rinse the apples (do not scrub) and the leaves (if using), and place them in the jar.
+- Rinse the apples (do not scrub) and the leaves (if using), and place them in a clean 1-gallon storage jar.

 - In a large bowl, combine the water with salt and sugar and whisk until dissolved.

 - Pour the brine in the jar all the way to the top, leaving abouta1/3" headspace.

 - Ferment the apples at room temperature (68F-70F) for 10 days.

 - Next, move the jar to the fridge and mature the apples for 30 days.

 - After 30 days in the fridge, fermented apples are ready for consumption.